ipbes/ict-guide/README.md

 ## Introduction

-This repository holds the public user documentation for IPBES IT services and tools which is hosted on [docs.ipbes.net](https://docs.ipbes.net)
+This repository holds the public user documentation for IPBES IT services and tools which is hosted on [ict.ipbes.net](https://ict.ipbes.net)

-## Tools

-Our documentation site is built using [GitBook](https://github.com/GitbookIO/gitbook/), a Node.js static site generator especially focused on documentation.

 ## Contributing